Contact your National Association

 Find a coach

-A coach will help you improve and will be able to advise you on how to get what you want from your tennis, whether you want to play with your family or if you want to compete on the ITF Wheelchair Tennis Tour.
+A coach will help you improve and will be able to advise you on how to get what you want from your tennis, whether you want to play with your family or if you want to compete on the UNIQLO Wheelchair Tennis Tour.